rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 A new derivative work created by revision of a previously existing work that substantially changes the nature and content of that work.

 <a name="added-title-page">added title page</a>
 A title page preceding or following the title page chosen as the preferred source of information.
 An added title page may be more general or equally general.
-A series title page is an example of a more general title page; a title page in another language is an example of an equally general title page. *See also* [title page](/DCRMR/glossary/#title-page) and [series title page](/DCRMR/glossary/#series-title-page).
+A series title page is an example of a more general title page; a title page in another language is an example of an equally general title page. *See also* [series title page](/DCRMR/glossary/#series-title-page) *and* [title page](/DCRMR/glossary/#title-page).

 <a name="alternative-title">alternative title</a>
 A second or subsequent independent title of a resource that is joined to a preceding title by a conjunction such as “or” in English  or its equivalent in another language. *See also* [title](/DCRMR/glossary/#title).